 - You need to tell your insurer exactly what happened, to the best of your knowledge, as providing accurate and complete information upfront will make your claim quicker and easier to process.

 - Try to be patient.
 It can take several weeks for a claim to be processed, especially if neither side is taking responsibility.
-We will assess the damage to your vehicle when you first report the incident.
-If it is a write off or the damage was extensive, we may appoint a motor engineer to confirm what needs to be done.
-If your car is fit to be repaired, the insurer will appoint an approved repairer for you.
+Your insurer will assess the damage to your vehicle when you first report the incident.
+If it is a write off or the damage was extensive, they may appoint a motor engineer to confirm what needs to be done.
+If your car is fit to be repaired, the insurer will then appoint an approved repairer for you.

-- If you make a claim, you will have to pay your excess, but, if the other driver was to blame, we may be able to recover the cost of the repairs, and you will also be able to reclaim the cost of your excess.
+- If you make a claim, you will have to pay your excess, but, if the other driver was to blame, your insurer may be able to recover the cost of the repairs, and you will also be able to reclaim the cost of your excess.

 Please note the above applies if you’ve got comprehensive insurance.
 With third party insurance, if you were to blame, you’d have to pay for all repairs to your own vehicle and wouldn’t be paid compensation if you were injured.